 Mulberries have laxative effect and are helpful in constipation cure.
 The fruits are eaten empty stomach with glass of water for treating the same.

 Mulberry fruits eating improves haemoglobin level and cleanses blood.

 Mulberry fruit juice is rich in anthocyanins, minerals (iron and magnesium) and vitamins.
 It has anti-viral, anti-oxidant properties and scavenges free radicals.
-The juice also exhibits anti-stress effect and protects body from the damages that occur due to stress (stress causes formation of free radicals which attack any organic molecule, cells, generating compounds, called reactive oxygen metabolites, including hydroperoxides).
+The juice also exhibits anti-stress effect and protects the body from the damages that occur due to stress (stress causes formation of free radicals which attack any organic molecule, cells, generating compounds, called reactive oxygen metabolites, including hydroperoxides).
 Mulberry juice inhibits hydroperoxide formation through the free radicalaaq2zxa scavenging activity of the juice.

 Mulberry tree medicinal uses

 Mulberry tree is a medicinal plant.
-It is used therapeutically in many countries such as India, Japan, China etc. Generally for medicinal purpose White Mulberry/Morus alba is used.
-In India, Decoction of tree bark is given for lowering blood sugar and leaf decoction is used as diuretic/ stimulates production of urine.
+It is used therapeutically in many countries such as India, Japan, China, etc. Generally for medicinal purpose White Mulberry/Morus alba is used.
+In India, Decoction of the tree bark is given for lowering blood sugar and leaf decoction is used as diuretic/ stimulates production of urine.

 In traditional Chinese medicine, various parts of Mulberry tree are used from time immemorial.
 The tree is known as Sang in Chinese and the fruit (sang shen), leaves (sang yè), and the root bark (sang bai pi) are used medicinally.
 The leaves are considered cooling and used to get relief from symptoms of lung heat like cough, fever and sore throat.
 Tree (Morus alba) leaves are used for bronchitis, cold and cough.